gfazio/dotfiles_orig/vimwiki/Bluetooth.md

 you can now exit and use pavucontrol or the scripts pa-global or pa-solo to redirect sound to the headset.

 Ref: Archlinux Wiki [bluetooth](https://wiki.archlinux.org/index.php/bluetooth)

+To prevent audio autoskipping with the A2DP profile try the following:

+`echo "options iwlwifi bt_coex_active=0" | sudo tee -a /etc/modprobe.d/iwlwifi.conf`

+This disables the bluetooth coexistance parameter of the iwlwifi module (sometimes wifi intereferes with the bluetooth) In this setups case the file may actually be 50-iwl3945.conf so modify the above as follows.

+`echo "options iwl3945  bt_coex_active=0" | sudo tee -a /etc/modprobe.d/50-iwl3945.conf`